MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-add-entities-example.png "Add entities example")

-In the example above, the user searched for the Contact and Survey entities since these include information that might be valuable to combine.
-One example might be understanding what address corresponds to what survey participant (given that Address exists only in the Contact entity).
+In the example above, the user searched for the *Contact* and *Survey* entities since these include information that might be valuable to combine.
+One example might be understanding what address corresponds to what survey participant (given that the *Address* attribute exists only in the *Contact* entity).

 Then, the user selected the *Contact* and *Survey* entities.
 Those were found within the **Dynamics** and **Surveydata** data sources that were ingested through the **Data Sources** screen.
-The user selected those two entities, and then selected **Save**.
+Lastly, the user selected **Save**.

 > [!NOTE]
 > You should search for and select at least two entities in order to benefit from the data configuration process.

 ### Viewing System Auto-Selections:

-Following entity selection, the following page appears:
+The following page appears upon completing your entities' selections:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-ingested-entities.png "Ingested entities")

 - On the left, you can see your ingested entities.
 By default, the first entity is auto-selected (contactCSV in the example above).
-To move to any other entity for which you wish to choose attributes, click that entity's tile as shown in blue above.
+To move to any other entity click that entity's tile as shown in blue above.

-- In addition, the system auto-selected for you all the attributes for which attribute-type was auto-identified.
-Those attributes include Names, Email Adresses, and several others.
-As shown in red above, those pre-selected attributes appear in the first column while their types are specified in the third column.
+- Note that the system auto-selected for you all the attributes for which attribute-type was auto-identifified.
+Those attributes include Names, Email Adresses, and several others in the example above.
+As shown in red, those pre-selected attributes appear in the first column while their types are specified in the third column.
 You should review those pre-selected attributes since they will be used to combine your entities in the next configuration phase (*Match*).

 ### Adding and Removing Attributes

-Upon clicking the **Edit** button (shown in blue in the image above), a window appears on the right which can be used to manually remove existing attributes and/or add additional attributes:
+Upon clicking the **Edit** button (shown in blue in the image above), a panel appears on the right which can be used to manually remove existing attributes and/or add additional attributes:

 // missing!

-**Attributes Panel**: Use either **Search attributes** (red) and/or scroll down the **Attributes** menu (blue) to locate and select all the attributes.
+**Attributes Panel**: Use either **Search attributes** (red) and/or scroll down the **Attributes** menu (blue) to locate and select all your attributes of interest.
 Finish by selecting **Save**.
-Note that you can also choose all the attributes by selecting **Select all attributes** (green).
-Then, the same button can be used to unselect all your chosen attributes.
+Note that you can also choose all the attributes by selecting **Select all** (green).
+Once at least one attribute is selected, the same button (now appears as **Clear all**) can be used to unselect all your selections.

 ## Adding and Removing Entities
 Click **Select** to either add or remove entities:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-edit.png "Select Edit")

-Select the entities that you want to add to your existing entities list and deselect entities that you want to remove.
+Select the entities that you want to add to your existing entities list and deselect entities that you want to remove:

 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-configure-map-edit-customer-entity.png "Select Customer entity")